What consumers can expect from import taxes as the US sets new tariff rates

 Some U.S. farmers could also see a potential upside, Zhang said.
 As part of its trade deal, Vietnam agreed to purchase $2 billion in U.S. agricultural products over three years, including corn, wheat and soybeans, according to the International Trade Council.

 But Zhang cautioned that agricultural agreements tend to be short-lived.
-Over the longer term, the uncertainty over tariffs could cause countries like China to back away from U.S. agricultural markets and look for other partners, Zhang said.
+Over the longer term, the uncertainty over tariffs could cause countries like China to back away from U.S. agricultural markets, he said.

 Food and drink prices will climb

-The tariffs will almost certainly result in higher food prices, according to an analysis released this week by the nonpartisan Tax Foundation.
+The tariffs will almost certainly result in higher food prices, according to an analysis by the nonpartisan Tax Foundation.
 The U.S. simply doesn't make enough of some products, like bananas or coffee, to satisfy demand.
-Fish, beer and liquor are also likely to see price hikes, the foundation said.
+Fish, beer and liquor are also likely to get more expensive, the foundation said.

-Conagra Brands, the maker of Hunt’s canned tomatoes, Reddi-wip and other brands, said in July that tariffs – particularly the 50% tax on imported aluminum and steel -- will add $200 million annually to its costs.
-The company said it’s shifting some of its suppliers but also expects to raise prices.

-Ben Aneff, managing partner at Tribeca Wine Merchants and president of the U.S. Wine Trade Alliance, said that beginning Friday shoppers will see prices rise 20% to 25% at his store and others because of tariffs and the declining value of the dollar.
+Ben Aneff, managing partner at Tribeca Wine Merchants and president of the U.S. Wine Trade Alliance, said shoppers would see prices rise 20% to 25% at his store and others starting Friday because of tariffs and the declining value of the dollar.

 “Nobody can afford to eat the tariff.
 It gets passed on," Aneff said.

-Aneff said shoppers haven’t felt the impact from higher duties until now because distributors and retailers accelerated shipments from France and other European countries earlier in the year.
-But with the tariff rate bumping to 15%, Aneff expects European wine prices to jump 30% in September.
+Aneff said shoppers haven’t felt the impact from higher duties until now because distributors and retailers accelerated shipments from France and other European Union countries earlier in the year.
+But with the EU's tariff rate set to go up to 15% in a week, Aneff expects European wine prices to jump 30% in September.

 Clothing and shoe prices are already creeping up